Therapy for High Achievers

 • Let go of the fear of failure and cultivate the ability to hold emotional complexity along with realistic expectation of yourself and others.

-If you are interested in learning more about my approach to working with high achievers, I can be reached at 415-721-3355 or by email.
 To learn more about my approach to psychotherapy, you can also read the articles on my psychotherapy blog.